barneydellar/SpaceTypes/README.md

 ## Compile-time errors

-A key feature of this library is that it is a compile-time error to make points or vectors from different spaces inteact with eachother.
+A key feature of this library is that it is a compile-time error to make points or vectors from different spaces interact with eachother.
 The library also has human-readable errors, so if you try and see if points from different spaces are equal, for example, you get the following error:

 It is not valid to compare items from different spaces.